tim93422/gs-register-facebook-app/README.md

 You'll be prompted by two dialogs.
 The first will ask for the application's App ID and the second will ask for the application's App Secret.
 You can copy-n-paste those from the Facebook Developer's site.

 After supplying the App ID and App Secret, the application will query Facebook's Graph API for a few details about the application.
-You should see something similar to this:
+You should see something similar to this on the console from where you launched the app:

 ```
    APPLICATION DETAILS